 Long-term residential treatment is a well-known option for drug abuse treatment.
-Therapeutic Communities (TCs) provide around-the-clock care, usually in non-hospital settings.
-The best-known residential treatment model is the therapeutic community (CT), with planned stays of between 6 and 12 months.
-TK focuses on individual resocialization and uses the entire program community, including other residents, staff and social context, as active components of treatment.
-Addiction is seen in the context of an individual's social and psychological deficits, and treatment focuses on developing personal responsibility and responsibility, as well as socially productive lives.
+Therapeutic Communities (TCs) provide around-the-clock care in non-hospital settings, with planned stays of 6 to 12 months.
+This type of treatment focuses on individual resocialization and uses the entire program community, including other residents, staff and social context, as active components of treatment.
+Addiction is seen in the context of an individual's social and psychological deficits, and treatment focuses on developing personal responsibility and socially productive lives.

 Treatment is highly structured and can be conflicting at times, with activities designed to help residents examine harmful beliefs, self-concepts, and destructive behavior patterns and adopt new, more harmonious and constructive ways of interacting with others.
-Many TC's offer comprehensive services, which may include job training and other on-site support services.
-Research shows that TK can be modified to treat people with special needs, including adolescents, women, the homeless, people with severe mental disorders, and individuals in the criminal justice system (see Treatment of Drug Addicts and Criminal Justice Addicts).
-Many therapeutic settings use group therapy to capitalize on the social reinforcement offered by peer discussion and to help promote drug-free lifestyles.
+Many TCs offer comprehensive services, which may include job training and other on-site support services.
+Research shows that TCs can be modified to treat people with special needs, including adolescents, women, the homeless, people with severe mental disorders, and individuals in the criminal justice system.
+Group therapy is often used to capitalize on the social reinforcement offered by peer discussion and to help promote drug-free lifestyles.
 Cognitive Behavioral Therapy (CBT) is another valuable treatment tool for drug abuse.